Notable People

 This is the thing that makes Korman easy to underestimate.
 Because his most famous moments involve losing it, people can miss how disciplined the technique was.
 He made panic precise.
 He turned a sketch into something closer to a tiny play with a recognizable arc and emotional logic.

 That is one reason his work remains so quotable and rewatchable.
-The laugh is not just in the line.
-It is in the architecture of the breakdown.
+The laugh lives in the line and in the architecture of the breakdown.

 Why he matters